 extravagant manse, though certain rooms were passed by without explanation

-and I determined that I’d examine them at a later date on my own.
+and I decided that I’d examine them at a later date on my own.
 The

-ostentation of the manor did not fail to leave an impression, nor the
+ostentation of the manor did not fail to leave an impression, nor did the

-valuable works of art and sculpture that adorned it.
+valuable works of art and sculptures that adorned it.
 As you can guess, I

 wasn’t above stealing, but throughout the walkabout in various stately

 rooms, I couldn't shake the feeling that someone else was there, out of